6/2, 6/9, 6/16, 6/23, 7/7, 7/14

 About your teacher

-Syd picked up pottery about 6 years ago and learned from teachers, friends, and hands-on experience in a community studio before they became a teacher themself in 2021.
+Sydney picked up pottery about 6 years ago and learned from teachers, friends, and hands-on experience in a community studio before they became a teacher themself in 2021.
 Syd’s personal work is about seeing yourself in a piece of art.
 They hope to show their students the infinite possibilities that have been and can be created with clay.

 This Beginner Wheel class is suitable for anyone over age 18 who is interested in learning how to throw on the pottery wheel.

-Do not sign up if you will miss the first week!
+If this is your first wheel class, do not sign up if you will miss the first week!
 Please see our FAQs below.

 About your teacher

-Syd picked up pottery about 6 years ago and learned from teachers, friends, and hands-on experience in a community studio before they became a teacher themself in 2021.
+Sydney picked up pottery about 6 years ago and learned from teachers, friends, and hands-on experience in a community studio before they became a teacher themself in 2021.
 Syd’s personal work is about seeing yourself in a piece of art.
 They hope to show their students the infinite possibilities that have been and can be created with clay.

 Continuing Wheel class is suitable for anyone over age 18 who has taken a multi-week wheel throwing class in the last 2 years and wants to improve their skills.